seaverq/writing/Love Letter.md

 I am the earth.
 You are the sun.
-No matter how fast I run I run just follow you all around.
+No matter how fast I run, the path just follow you all around.

 I am a sailing ship.
 You are the wind.